 Once the backside was closed, I headed over to the front to begin closing the rest of the hill.
 The sun was starting to head down in the sky, and I was able to catch this picture of Carolyn standing at the top of the EPA…..

-I helped close Timbur, then headed over to the Twilight lift and helped close Swoosh.
-The run down Swoosh is always fun, and probably my favorite frontside run.
-In between closing calls, I was able to snap the below photo of the sun setting w/Diamond Peak in the background……
+I helped close Timburr, then headed over to the Twilight lift and helped close Swoosh.
+The run down Swoosh is always fun, and probably my favorite Twilight run.
+Between closing calls, I was able to snap the below photo of the sun setting w/Diamond Peak in the background……

-After the mountain was closed, all patrollers headed into the patrol room for the evening debrief before parting ways and heading home.
-Today was another good day at the Pass, but it needs to snow again soon in a bad way!
+After the mountain was closed, everyone headed into the patrol room for the evening debrief before parting ways and heading home.
+Today was another good day at the Pass, but it needs to snow again soon in a bad way.
+Here’s a parting shot of some sled training from the day…